markschl/seqtool-docs/_template/find.md

 ### Approximate matching

-*Seqtool* can find patterns with mismatches or insertions/deletions (up to a given [edit distance](https://en.wikipedia.org/wiki/Edit_distance)) using the `-D/--diffs` argument.
-Alternatively, use `-R/--diff-rate` to specify a distance limit relative to the length of the pattern (in other words, an "error rate").
+*Seqtool* can search for patterns such as adapter and primer sequences in an error-tolerant way, up to a given [edit distance](https://en.wikipedia.org/wiki/Edit_distance) (`-D/--diffs` argument).
+Alternatively, `-R/--diff-rate` specifies a distance threshold relative to the length of the pattern (in other words, an "error rate").

-In this example, the edit distance and range of the best match are saved into [header attributes](attributes.md) (or `undefined` if not found):
+In this example, the edit distance and range of the best match are stored into [header attributes](attributes.md).
+If no hit is found, the attributes are set to `undefined`.

 ```bash
 st find -D 2 AATGRAAT seqs.fasta -a d='{match_diffs}' -a rng='{match_range}'